GaryWenneker/drachtplant/README.md

 "concurrently -n \"⚡️vite,👹tsc\" -c \"cyan,red\" \"vite\" \"tsc -w\""
 ```
 -n specifies to names for each command output
--c specifies the color for each command output
+<br>-c specifies the color for each command output
-If you don't want to see any tsc errors in the command line, just remove "-w".
+<br>If you don't want to see any tsc errors in the command line, just remove "-w".
 This means that you will see typescript errors on the inital vite build, but not after that.

 ## Build:
 Currently it is set to error before build if typescript errors don't pass.
 This means that Netlify won't deploy either, if there are typescript errors.
 Based on the tsconfig.json, we are also checking the functions folder when we run tsc.